danielhstahl/FFTOptionPricing/README.md

 Benefits to Carr Madan: Ubiquitous.
 Prices in log strike.
 Disadvantages: requires algebraic manipulations for each payoff.
 Does not converge quickly.

-Benefits to Fang Oosterlee:  Fast convergence.
+Benefits to Fang Oosterlee:  Fast convergence in u.
+U and X are seperate and so can price only the options available in the market without interpolation.
+Prices in either asset or strike.
 Disadvantages: requires algebraic maniuplations for each payoff.
-Prices in log asset instead of log strike; so not as easy to price all strikes for a given stock price.